Banana1530/MoMA-test-solution/README.md

 ```
 ![](pics/effect.JPG)

-From top to bottom, we can see the connecting part become more smooth and round, because smooth penalty is becoming more significant.
-From left to right, remaining signal from v2​ weakens, meanwhile the major part of v1​ is also distorted.
+From top to bottom, we can see the connecting part of signal _v1_ and _v2_ becomes more smooth and round, because smooth penalty is becoming more significant.
+From left to right, remaining signal from _v2_ weakens, meanwhile the major part of _v1_ is also distorted.

 ## 2.3 Signal recovering
 The part try to re-implement Section 5.1 in the paper.
 The major idea is that, $X = d_1u_1v_1^T + d_2u_2v_2^T + \epsilon$, where $v_1$ and $v_2$ are sinusoidal data, and we try to recover them from the noised matrix.
 Here I only try to recover fist signal from a combination of 1 and 2.